tkumar012/tkumar012.github.io/03_Research.md

 ## Working Papers

-"How the content of claims shapes government responsiveness: theory and evidence from Mumbai." *Draft available upon request*
+["How the content of demands shapes government responsiveness: theory and evidence from Mumbai."(Kumar_responsiveness_1252022.pdf)

 "Why we should study smaller cities" (with Matthew Stenberg). *Draft available upon request*.